dis-unige/swisscovery-vu3/js/prm-blank-ill-after/unige-ill-open-url/README.md

 ### Supported openURL parameters and mapping rules

-Currently, the following openURL parameters are supported.
+Currently, the following openUrl [Key/Encoded-Value (KEV)](https://oclc-research.github.io/OpenURL-Frozen/docs/implementation_guidelines/KEV_Guidelines-20041209.pdf)
+parameters are supported.
 It is possible to add others by modifying the `param_map` dictionary.
 Additionnally, some parameters have specific mapping rules depending on context.

 | Open URL key           | Mapped to form field | Note                                                          |